99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   forwards the request to the origin / after it gets the response and returns it to the client).
 Ex for header manipulation, URL redirects...
 - Lambda@Edge: Used to change CloudFront request / responses to both Origin and Viewer requests. higher package dimensions but slower. do what CloudFront functions do but with file system access, handles heavier data so it can use the body of the HTTP request, longer execution, both for viewer and origin.
+  IT CAN AUTHENTICATE / AUTHORIZE Users for PREMIUM pay-wall content.

 Lambda are launched in a VPC outside of yours, in a VPC managed by AWS so it can't access your VPC resources.
 But you can deploy it in your own VPC using AWSLambdaVPCAccessExecutionRole